Webinar

 • Inflation is down considerably from its mid-2022 peak of more than 9%.

-• The Consumer Price Index rose modestly to 2.7% for the 12 months ending in November.
+• The Consumer Price Index rose modestly in recent months and stands at 2.9% for the 12 months ending in December 2024.

-The biggest price changes in the past 12 months occurred in transportation services (+7.1%) and shelter (+4.7).
-By contrast, energy costs were 8.5% lower than a year ago while food prices rose just 2.4% over the same 12-month period.1
+The biggest price changes in the past 12 months occurred in transportation services (+7.3%) and shelter (+4.6%).
+Energy costs were relatively flat (-0.5%) compared to a year earlier while food prices rose just 2.5% over the same 12-month period.1

 New inflation variables?

-What’s less clear are factors that could affect inflation going forward.
-President-elect Donald Trump proposed significant tariff increases on products imported from three key trading partners, China, Mexico and Canada.
+What’s less clear are factors that could affect inflation going forward and how it might impact Fed policy.
+The new Trump administration is floating plans for significant tariff increases on products imported from three key trading partners, China, Mexico and Canada.
 “The magnitude of tariffs currently being proposed, from 10% to 25%, are well beyond previous tariff levels,” says Haworth.
 “This could push prices higher.”
-In addition, if Trump, backed by a Republican-led Congress, implements planned tax cuts that could stimulate economic growth, which could also prove to be inflationary.
+In addition, if Trump, backed by a Republican-led Congress, implements planned tax cuts that could stimulate economic growth, which could also be inflationary.

 Favorable, long-term inflation trend

-The Fed has indicated a desire to return the fed funds target rates to what it considers a neutral range, likely somewhere near 3% (prior to the Fed’s December meeting, the rate stands at a range of 4.50% to 4.75% today).
+The Fed has indicated a desire to return the fed funds target rate to what it considers a neutral range, although, according to Haworth, “It’s not clear if the Fed now considers its neutral level to be 3% or 4%.”
+Prior to the Fed’s late January 2025 meeting, the rate stands at the 4.25% to 4.50% range.
 The Fed targets 2% inflation, as measured by the annual change in the personal consumption expenditure (PCE) price index, a measure of spending on goods and services.4 Progress on meeting the Fed’s 2% inflation target stalled in recent months.
-PCE moved slightly higher in October, with the headline PCE index at 2.3% for the previous 12 months, compared to 2.1% for the 12 months ending in September.
-The narrower “core” PCE (excluding the volatile food and energy categories) rose modestly to 2.8%, the same as the prior two months.5
+PCE moved slightly higher in October and again in November, with the headline PCE index at 2.4% for the previous 12 months, compared to 2.1% for the 12 months ending in September.
+The narrower “core” PCE (excluding the volatile food and energy categories) stayed steady in November at 2.8%, the same as October.5

 “Though core inflation prices remain higher than overall inflation, the Fed can live with that assuming, as is the case for now, that core costs remain level,” says Haworth.